jofas/blog/content/001-cargo-publish-action.md

 I wouldn't be able to call myself a DevOps Engineer[^1] if I wouldn't automate even the silliest and most banal of tasks.
-Not even when I know that I will spend considerably more time writing the code than it will ever save me.
+Not even when I know that I will spend considerably more time writing the code (and debugging it!) than it will ever save me.
 In this post, we will have a look at how much[^2] effort it takes to automate publishing your Rust crate to crates.io.

 Publishing your crate is one of the most complex deployments out there.
 On par with publishing your app in the Apple App Store or updating your Kubernetes deployment across availability zones, I'd say.